How to Honor the Legacy of Rev. Dr. Martin Luther King Jr.

 Pontiac Community Foundation

 Through no fault of their own, children in the foster care system are forced to face the consequences of living without a permanent home or a normal childhood.
-There are currently over 13,000 children in foster care in the state of Michigan.
-You can help provide a home and become an advocate for the parentless by supporting organizations that are bridging the gap (Psalm 68:5-6).
+There are thousands of children in foster care in the state on Michigan.
+You can become an advocate for the parentless by supporting organizations that are bridging the gap (Psalm 68:5-6).

 House of Providence